 Kolkata Metro Railway System in India

-.
+Kolkata Metro serves the city of Kolkata, South 24 Parganas District and North 24 Parganas District in the Indian state of West Bengal.
 It is the first underground metro railway system in India, which opened for commercial services in 1984.
 The network consists of one operational line.
-It is the 17th railway zone
+It is the 17th railway zone of the Indian Railways.

 Delhi Metro Railway System in India